September 11 attacks: Reconstruction

 On the World Trade Center site, three more office towers were to be built one block east of where the original towers stood.
 4 WTC, meanwhile, opened in November 2013, making it the second tower on the site to open behind 7 World Trade Center, as well as the first building on the Port Authority property.
-3 WTC opened on June 11, 2018, becoming the fourth skyscraper at the site to be completed.
-On the 16th anniversary of the 9/11 attacks, a writer for Curbed New York said that although "there is a World Trade Center again", it was not finished, as 2and 5WTC did not have definite completion dates, among other things.
+3 WTC opened in June 2018, becoming the fourth skyscraper at the site to be completed.
+In December 2022, the Nicholas Greek Orthodox Church fully reopened for regular services followed by the opening of the Ronald O. Perelman Performing Arts Center in September 2023.
+With construction beginning in 2008, 2 World Trade Center remains as of 2025 unfinished.
+Scale models of the building were publicly revealed in September 2024, although Silverstein Properties was still trying to secure funding for the tower at the time.

-Christopher O. Ward, Port Authority of New York and New Jersey Executive Director from 2008 to 2011, is a survivor of the attacks and is credited with getting the construction of the 9/11 site back on track.